rredgrave11621/AAGCN-VSL-Detection/README.md

 In this coding file (Total (VSL)), there are 2 options:
 1. Train new.
-2. Train continuely from the model that was trained on the AUTSL dataset.
+2. Train continuously from the model that was trained on the AUTSL dataset.

 Uncomment the part of the code that you want to use.